junwei99/educational/sideProjects/booking-system.md

 1.  ### Determine if item has already been added to cart

-    Item uniqueness is determined by the 'time slot' it is assigned to and the eventUnitId.
+    Item uniqueness is determined by the 'time slot' it is assigned to and the eventUnitId (units to book, e.g. seats for cinema).

     e.g. if **8AM - 10AM** slot is booked, user should not be able to book **9AM - 10AM**